Ebert test

 The Ebert test gauges whether a computer-based synthesized voice can tell a joke with sufficient skill to cause people to laugh.
-It was proposed by film critic Roger Ebert at the 2011 TED conference as a challenge to software developers to have a computerized voice master the inflections, delivery, timing, and intonations of a speaking human.
+It was proposed by film critic Roger Ebert at the 2011 TED conference as a challenge to software developers to have a computerized voice master the inflections, delivery, timing, and intonations of human speech.
 The test is similar to the Turing test proposed by Alan Turing in 1950 as a way to gauge a computer's ability to exhibit intelligent behavior by generating performance indistinguishable from a human being.

-Ebert lost his voice after surgery to treat cancer.
+Ebert lost his voice in 2006 after undergoing surgery to treat thyroid cancer.
 He employed a Scottish company called CereProc, which custom-tailors text-to-speech software for voiceless customers who record their voices at length before losing them, and mined tapes and DVD commentaries featuring Ebert to create a voice that sounded more like his own voice.
 He first publicly used the voice they devised for him in his March 2, 2010, appearance on The Oprah Winfrey Show.

+The audience of Ebert's 2011 TED talk about joke delivery by synthesized voices erupted with laughter when a synthesized voice delivered the following joke: "A guy goes into a psychiatrist.
+The psychiatrist says, 'You’re crazy.'
+The guy says, 'I want a second opinion.'
+The psychiatrist says, 'All right, you’re ugly, too.'"